RyanChang25/Dungeon-Generation-Service/README.md

 Again, due to this simplicity of it, the dungeon layout itself only goes *forward*, (Based on the start CFrame) which can lead to more possibilities to update this service in the future.

 ## Knit Framework
-This service was used in conjunction with the Knit Framework developed by sleitnick.
-Overall, the Knit Framework has really helped organize my code base with the capability of remote-less server-client communications.
+The Knit Framework has really helped organize my code base with the capability of remote-less server-client communications.
 It also has built-in services and controllers creation, which really helps when developing core game logic.
+(This service was used in conjunction with the Knit Framework, but is not needed for it to work.)

 ## Basic Usage
 ```